Under the Hood: Behind the Brand Refresh

 Waze’s Head of Creative on the community-driven brand refresh

-Under the Hood gives you an inside scoop on Waze, straight from the people working on it every day.
+Under the Hood gives you an inside look at different parts of Waze — straight from the people working on them every day.

 Traffic is the worst.
 It makes us feel powerless and out of control.
 At Waze, we work to change that.
 We do whatever we can to make people’s time on the road more rewarding.
 Sometimes that’s adding functional features to the app, like helping you plan a drive or find the cheapest gas around.
 Sometimes, we just have to bring the fun, like adding a celebrity voice to guide you as you navigate.
 If we can evoke a smile every now and again, we all win.